Find Affordable College Courses

 172 Yearly Graduations

 LIU Post is the 10th most popular school in the nation for students seeking a master's degree in teaching students with disabilities.
 Roughly 15,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $37,296 per year, while in-state graduate students, on average, pay $22,047 per year.
-For the 2020-2021 academic year, 172 master's degrees were handed out to teaching students with disabilities majors at LIU Post.
-About 73% of this group were women, and 51% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $39,458 per year, while in-state graduate students, on average, pay $24,336 per year.
+During the most recent year for which we have data, 172 people received their master's degree in teaching students with disabilities from LIU Post.
+About 71% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #11